 Fishing is an extremely popular activity at Greenwood Furnace State Park.

-When the season opens in the spring, you’ll find plenty of people enjoying time with their poles in the water.
+When the season opens in the spring, you’ll find plenty of people enjoying time with their lines in the water.

-Please note, no boats are permitted on the lake during that first weekend of trout season in the spring.
+Please note: no boats are permitted on the lake during the first weekend of trout season in the spring.

 Boating

-Because Greenwood Lake is only 6 acres in size, there are no motorized boats here.
+Because Greenwood Lake is only 6 acres in size, no motorized boats are permitted here.

-Just note, again, that they are not permitted the first weekend of trout season in the spring.
+Just note, again, that even canoes and kayaks are not permitted the first weekend of trout season in the spring.

 The calm waters make for an enjoyable day of floating, especially for beginners.
 Just be sure to avoid getting near the spillway!